Two students in EE lab looking at equipment

 Academic requirements

-• Have achieved a minimum of grade 5 in GCSE English Language.
+• have achieved a grade 5 or above in GCSE English Language

-• Be studying at least three A-levels (or equivalent), including Mathematics and Further Mathematics.
+• are currently studying at least three A-levels (or equivalent*), including Mathematics and Further Mathematics.

-• We are able to make special cases for students who are from schools/colleges that do not offer Further Mathematics A-level.
+• We are able to make special cases for applicants who attend schools/colleges that do not offer Further Mathematics A-level.

 • If your school/college offers Further Mathematics AS but not A level, then we expect that you should be taking it.